- Message from Co-Directors

 Applicants are awarded funding for one year and must reapply to receive funding in subsequent years.
 Applicants who have been turned down for loan assistance may reapply in the next program year provided they are still within five years of their date of graduation and meet all other eligibility requirements as outlined above.

 Payments for each annual award are disbursed as interest-free loans from Columbia Business School in one installment which covers the period January 1 to December 31.
 The loan is "forgiven" at the end of the one-year period provided you are still eligible under the terms outlined above and have complied with all administrative procedures, including the submission of materials in May to confirm eligibility (see instructions for "Eligibility Confirmation" below).

 If selected for loan assistance, you will receive an award letter and a promissory note from the Office of Financial Aid.
+You will also be required to provide a thank you letter to supporters of the Loan Assistance Program.
 The award letter will state how much you have been awarded assuming that there is no change in your income, employment status or debt category.

 You will be asked to sign the promissory note and return it to the Office of Financial Aid.
 Funds will be disbursed by direct deposit after receipt of the signed promissory note, and the setup of your bank account details with the University.
 It is your responsibility to pay the full amount of your award to the lender or loan servicer prior to the submission of the Eligibility Confirmation Materials on May 1.
 During the application process, or the period between the receipt of the application materials and the disbursement of the loan assistance payment, you should continue to make all required loan payments.